-Charleston is not only steeped in history and charm, but it also harbors some of the South’s spookiest ghost stories.
-The cobblestone streets and historic buildings hide tales of restless spirits, eerie occurrences, and tragic histories.
-During your stay at The Restoration Hotel, why not take a ghostly tour of the city’s most haunted locations?
+Charleston brims with history and charm, and it also claims some of the South’s most chilling ghost stories.
+Along its cobblestone streets and behind centuries-old facades, tales of restless spirits, eerie encounters, and tragic pasts still linger.
+During your stay at The Restoration Hotel, step into the city’s shadowy side with a ghost tour through Charleston’s most haunted locations.

 The Old Exchange and Provost Dungeon